Peter Kravchenko: Biography

-He worked at the State Television Studio (ABC-TV) as a "props designer" at the costume department for 20 years.
+He worked at the ABC Television studio in Sydney as an "accessory designer" at the Wardrobe department for 20 years, making items for various shows and television series.
+He was credited with making the bandolier, belts and badges for the period police uniforms in the ABC-TV series production Ben Hall.

 In 1967 he was one of the founders of the Ukrainian Artists Society of Australia, and he was the acting secretary from 1967 to 2007.
 In 1975 he was one of the founders of FUSA in Australia and a permanent member.
 In 1991-1998 he belonged to the Directorate of this institution.

 Art

 Kravchenko exhibited his paintings at Ukrainian Artists Society of Australia exhibitions in Lidcombe, Wollongong, Sydney, Adelaide, and Melbourne.
 In 1992, a solo exhibition was held in Sydney, showing 65 of his works.
 In the same year he was an exhibitor with his three works: "On Ivan Kupala", "Pereyaslivska Rada", and "Princess Olga" at the exhibition "Unity" in Kyiv.
 One work - "My Thoughts" (portrait of Taras Shevchenko) was donated and exhibited at the Taras Shevchenko National Museum.
 In 1994 he was accepted as an honorary member of the National Union of Artists of Ukraine, and in 1997 a personal exhibition "Burden of Ukraine through the Ages" was organized at the Museum of History of Kyiv, dedicated to the 2nd World Forum of Ukrainians.
 In 1999, the first album of the artist "The burden of Ukraine through the ages" was released, which presents 65 samples of Ukrainian costumes (clothes) worn by Ukrainian people.